banashankaribanashankari4-code/Smart-email-system/README.md

 # 18. References

-1. Google Research Team, "Smart Reply: Automated Response Suggestion for Email," 2017.
+[1] Google Research, “Smart Reply: Automated Response Suggestion for Email,” 2017.

-2. A. Kumar and R. Singh, "Email Classification using Machine Learning Techniques," 2020.
+[2] A. Kumar and R. Singh, “Email Classification using Machine Learning Techniques,” International Journal of Computer Applications, vol. 176, no. 22, pp. 15–21, 2020.

-3. Ashish Vaswani et al., "Attention Is All You Need," NIPS, 2017.
+[3] Ashish Vaswani et al., “Attention Is All You Need,” Advances in Neural Information Processing Systems (NeurIPS), 2017.
-4. J. Smith et al., "Context-Aware Conversational AI using Large Language Models," IEEE Access, 2023.
-5. T. Mikolov et al., "Recurrent Neural Network based Language Model," Interspeech, 2011.
-6. Google LLC, "Gmail API Documentation," Google Developers, 2024.
-7. Google DeepMind, "Gemini: A Family of Highly Capable Multimodal Models," 2024.
-8. Bird, S., Loper, E., "NLTK: The Natural Language Toolkit," ACL, 2004.

 ---